Chewwi7/Intro-to-Software-Engineering-Project/TechnicalDesign/TechnicalDesign.md

 # Data Storage Plan
 - ### Overview
   This section outlines the Data Storage Plan for our Web Application, LootX.
 We are using
-    ASP.NET Core Framework together with an SQL Database to make this possible.
+    ASP.NET Core Framework together with an SQLite Database to make this possible.

 - ### Entities & Entity Table Diagram
     Our database will have four(4) entities namely: